-A very cool feature is the beach wheelchair, that floats in the water.
+A very cool feature is the beach wheelchair that floats in the water.
 Visitors can rent this beach wheelchair from the Naminoue Beach SUP (Stand Up Paddle) shop.
 An employee of the Naminoue Beach SUP, Masashi, surprisingly invited me to test the beach wheelchair.
-My hubby transferred me to the chair and off we went.
+My hubby transferred me to the chair, and off we went.
 He easily pulled me through the sand right to the shore.
 Some Fugu fish swam nearby, and I enjoyed watching them in the sun.

 Shopping at Naha International Street – Kokusai Dori

 Naha International Street (Kokusai Dori) is THE shopping district in Naha.
 There are many different shops and restaurants.
 The closest Yui Monorail stations are Kencho Mae Station and Miebashi Station.
-The whole area is wheelchair-accessible, but some sidewalk curb cuts aren’t a 100 % flat.
+The whole area is wheelchair-accessible, but some sidewalk curb cuts aren’t 100 % flat.

 If it should rain, I recommend exploring the accessible Ichiba Hon Dori shopping arcade.
-There are countless stores of all kind.
+There are countless stores of all kinds.
 And there also is the Makishi Public Fish Market, where you can buy fresh fish.
 There is a wheelchair-accessible restroom on the 2nd floor.

 Accessible Hotel in Naha with Roll-in shower